bsamseth/Goldfish/README.md

 ## Installation

-Each release comes with pre-compiled executables for Linux and Windows.
-Just download these and run them in your GUI of choice.
+Some releases have pre-compiled executables for Linux and Windows.
+If available, download these and run them in your GUI of choice.
+Note that the pre-compiled binaries won't necessarily be optimized for your CPU, and you might get abou 5% better performance by compiling the engine yourself, see below.

 ## Build